Outpatient Treatment Services

 Read more about ECT

-Quick, Safe & Proven Treatment
+Quick, Safe and Proven Treatment

 ECT treatment works by producing changes in brain chemistry through a medically induced and professionally monitored seizure.
 ECT often produces positive outcomes more quickly than medications alone.
-In fact, people who receive ECT as their primary treatment generally experience 80-90 percent improvement in area such as mood, motivation, interest, energy and sleep patterns.
+In fact, people who receive ECT as their primary treatment generally experience 80-90% improvement in area such as mood, motivation, interest, energy and sleep patterns.

 What to Expect

-During ECT treatment, our highly-trained professionals use electrical current to produce a closely supervised, medically induced seizure.
+During ECT treatment, our highly trained professionals use electrical current to produce a closely supervised, medically induced seizure.